rahul-gharat/dronahq-docs/docs/ui-builder/visibility-rules-validations.md

 #### Configuring validation:

 - **Select the Target Screen**: Begin by selecting the appropriate screen where you want to apply validation from the dropdown available on the left side below the validation tab as visible in the example image above.
-This could be any screen you created in the studio, by default current screen is selected when you open the validation tab.
+This could be any screen you created in the DronaHQ, by default current screen is selected when you open the validation tab.

 - **Choose Input Control**: Once you've identified the target screen, proceed to select the specific input control from the list where you wish to add validation.
 Common input controls include text fields, dropdown lists, radio buttons, checkboxes, and more.